Priti-Aware/tinder-project/README.md

 # Tinder Project README

 ## Description:
-Welcome to the Tinder Project!
+Welcome to the 'Swipe' Project!
 This project aims to replicate some functionalities of the popular dating app Tinder.
 It provides a platform for users to create profiles, match with others, and engage in conversations.

 ## Installation:
 To clone the project, run the following command in your terminal: